Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 Overproduction of bilirubin by the inflamed liver can lead to yellow stool.

-symptoms of acute hepatitis:
+Symptoms of acute hepatitis:

 • Usually starts with nausea, abdominal pain (mainly in the upper right abdomen)